rasmuswz/e-mail-service/README.md

 Is it feature complete?
 --------------------
 No!
-Writting a full flegged web-application from scratch is a lot of work.
+Writting a full web-application from scratch is a lot of work.
 However I think we got far enough to get people excited about this project.
 Among missing features to have version realizing the concept of Geo Mailing we need:

   * The GeoLists needs to be implemented (we do record user locations upon login and store them) e.g. when the user clicks on a list in the bottom of the page (like on <b>One Mile (9 Friends)</b>) we need act on that.
   * Each server instance (we deploy on two servers) has its own memory store.
 E.g. the user will see different data when the DNS server routes them to a different server.
 Also, incoming emails are stored between the servers at the will of DNS-scheduling.
   * Getting email listed when logged in

+Among the thins I am particular proud of are:

+  * The MTA Container: GoLang's channels allow us to write a powerful Container aggregating the result from several MTA providers (Amazon SeS, MailGun etc) in to one stream in a concise and precise way.
+See [DefaultMTAContainer](https://github.com/rasmuswz/e-mail-service/blob/master/goworkspace/src/mail.bitlab.dk/mtacontainer/MTAService.go#L260) lines 273 to 300.
+  * The MTA Provider failover stategy: Again the approach of using channels for [Health](https://github.com/rasmuswz/e-mail-service/blob/master/goworkspace/src/mail.bitlab.dk/mtacontainer/MTAService.go#L116) Monitoring of our MTA Container allow us to implement FailOver to a different MTA provier in only 6 lines of Go-code.
+Each MTA Provider has a [FailureStrategy](https://github.com/rasmuswz/e-mail-service/blob/master/goworkspace/src/mail.bitlab.dk/mtacontainer/MTAService.go#L56) deciding when an error(s) is severe enough   that an MTA is considered down.
+We see these components in play for example in the [AmazonSeS MTA Provider](https://github.com/rasmuswz/e-mail-service/blob/master/goworkspace/src/mail.bitlab.dk/mtacontainer/amazonsesprovider/AmazonSeS.go#L137) lines 137 to 148.
+The MTA Provider sleeps for 2 seconds if an error occurs while submitting an E-mail for sending and the resubmits that email to it self.
+If this happens alot the [ThresholdFailureStrategy]() employed here will deem the MTA Down for good an notity on the events-channel and shutdown the MTA (lines 145 - 147).
+  * Events

 #Deploy, Test, Build, Get
 --------------------